 Trek 2020 – Sahara Desert

-Order your information pack here! » Register NOW for £290 »
+Order your information pack here! » Reserve your place for £290 »

 Trek the Sahara desert, scale sand dunes and camp under the stars

 Join us on a magical adventure, trekking over 50 kilometres through the dramatic landscape of the Sahara from 5th – 10th November 2020.

 Complete five days trekking and make like-minded friends, all whilst supporting your local life-saving charity.
 Marvel at the vast and diverse landscape, experience the stunning stars in the night sky and enjoy traditional Berber cuisine.

 Register now – email: [email protected] or call 0345 504 0055.